ckan/ckan/doc/deb.rst

 ``python-owslib python-ckanext-csw ... etc``

-    Any extra arguments are treated as the Debain names of dependencies.
+    Any extra arguments are treated as the Debian names of dependencies.
 These always begin ``python-`` for Python libraries and would usually follow ``ckanext-`` for all CKAN extensions.